 - Cares about your privacy

 - Only 150 messages per day for free

 Owned and operated by AOL, a division of Verizon, this email service dates to 1993, but the current version has very little in common with the original one.
 AOL Mail users today can send attachments up to 25 MB large, enjoy comprehensive spam and malware protection, and access their email messages via third-party email clients, such as Outlook and Mailbird.

 Until 2018, business owners could use a custom domain name with AOL Mail thanks to the AOL My eAddress program.
 Unfortunately, the program is now discontinued, and AOL Mail recommends that its users use Yahoo Small Business, one of its partner brands, instead.

 What AOL Mail still does offer, however, is unlimited email storage space.
 There are actually some limits, but most users will never approach them, so we don't think it's unfair for AOL to claim that its email service is unlimited.

-Cons: The AOL My eAddress program has been discontinued, you can't create email aliases.
+- The AOL My eAddress program has been discontinued

 Guerrilla Mail is a temporary email service that lets you create a new email address with the click of a button.
 You can use it to avoid spam and protect your identity when signing up for online services or communicating with customers who don't seem entirely trustworthy to you.